fjq-tongji/HELSE/README.md

 ![Logo](images/label_coda+nuscenes_13.jpg)

+If you have any question, please feel free to email fanjq@tongji.edu.cn.

 ## :fire: News
 - This paper is submitted to IEEE Transactions on Intelligent Transportation Systems.
 - CODA_desc.rar and nuScenes_desc.rar are the created datasets.